-Get the most out of your car AC this summer with these tips on how to check your car AC
+Get the most out of your car AC this summer with these tips on how to check your car AC in Hamilton

 There are a variety of problems that can crop up in a car’s air conditioning system.
 Often the defect is minor, but sometimes, the problem is significant.
 Some of the most common issues that occur are when a car is not blowing out cold air, there is a rattling noise, or the air smells musty and stale.